Statewide races at a glance

 Tax Commissioner

-Republican Brian Kroshus is looking for his first elected term in the office.
+Republican Brian Kroshus moves on to the November general election, facing no challenger in the primary.
+He is looking for his first elected term in the office.
 He was appointed to the job when Ryan Rauschenberger resigned January 3.
 On the Democrat side, the party was unable to formally put up a candidate in the June primary.